 Illuminations has long been on every local’s list of favorite things to do in Wichita during the holidays.
 Then, two seasons ago Botanica Wichita’s Illuminations made USA Today’s national list of top 10 “Best Botanical Garden Holiday Lights.”
-The Wichita gardens were the only gardens in the Midwest to make the list, voted on by USA Today readers (voting has started for 2020).
+The Wichita gardens were the only gardens in the Midwest to make the list, voted on by USA Today readers.

 This year, the team at Botanica started working on plans as early as March to ensure it could deliver to the community this annual tradition in a safe way during the coronavirus pandemic.
 They’ve developed two options for you to experience Illuminations in 2020, and they’ve made many changes to boost physical distancing and safety.